Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Results

 As mentioned above, the spatially extended nature of the realistic disorder model gives rise to impurity matrix elements $V_{\veck,\veckP}$ with very strong momentum dependence.
-This, combined with anisotropic electronic structure, leads to elastic scattering rates that vary strongly around the Fermi surface, something that is a well-established part of cuprate phenomenology.\cite{Hussey:1996eb,Ioffe:1998p386,Valla:2000en,Abrahams:2000hr,Varma:2001bb,Kaminski:2005ge,Plate:2005,AbdelJawad:2006df,Yamasaki:2007hx,Yoshida:2007,Chang:2008cb,Grissonnanche:2021hw} Recognizing that our calculation includes only disorder contributions, and not inelastic scattering, the normal-state elastic scattering rate $\Gamma_N(\phi)$ is plotted in Figs.~\ref{fig:GammaN_TcTc0}(a) and (b), for LSCO and \mbox{Tl-2201}.
+This, combined with anisotropic electronic structure, leads to elastic scattering rates that vary strongly around the Fermi surface, something that is a well-established part of cuprate phenomenology.\cite{Hussey:1996eb,Ioffe:1998p386,Valla:2000en,Abrahams:2000hr,Varma:2001bb,Kaminski:2005ge,Plate:2005,AbdelJawad:2006df,Yamasaki:2007hx,Yoshida:2007,Chang:2008cb,Grissonnanche:2021hw} Recognizing that our calculation includes only disorder contributions, and not inelastic scattering, the normal-state elastic scattering rate $\Gamma_N(\phi)$ is plotted in Figs.~\ref{fig:GammaN_TcTc0}(a) and (b), for LSCO and \mbox{Tl-2201}. $\Gamma_N(\phi)$ is defined to be the imaginary part of the $\tau_0$ self energy above $T_c$, evaluated on the Fermi surface, at angle $\phi$.
 The scattering rate has significant angle dependence in both materials, being strongest in both cases at the antinodes, with minima along the zone diagonals, in qualitative agreement with ARPES\cite{Valla:2000en,Kaminski:2005ge,Plate:2005,Yamasaki:2007hx,Yoshida:2007,Chang:2008cb} and transport\cite{Hussey:1996eb,AbdelJawad:2006df,Grissonnanche:2021hw} experiments on various cuprate materials.
 In LSCO, the calculated $\Gamma_N(\phi)$ has very little doping dependence, but in \mbox{Tl-2201}, both the magnitude and angle dependence of $\Gamma_N(\phi)$ increase significantly with hole doping.